 We should note that this weighting scheme is different from what was previously used in the 2015 Listening to Leaders publication, where weighting was based on country and sector.
 A fair critique of the previous country/sector weighting scheme is that giving equal weight to each country/sector could potentially bias our results, by putting less weight on those countries/sectors where many respondents participated in the survey and more weight on those countries/sectors where fewer respondents participated.
 Consultations with scholars across several agencies and organizations led us to revisit our weighting scheme and test how sensitive the above weights were to different types of weights.
-For this reason, in the 2018 Listening to Leaders report and subsequent reports we have adopted inverse probability non-response weights as our standard for analyzing the survey data.
-For any comparisons of performance scores between the three waves of the survey, we also use the non-response weights.
+For this reason, in the 2018 and 2021 Listening to Leaders reports we have adopted inverse probability non-response weights as our standard for analyzing the survey data.